-This post contains affiliate links.
+This post contains affiliate links as part of the Amazon Associate Program.
 That means if you click on some of these links and make a purchase, I will receive a small commission for sending you there at absolutely no additional cost to you.
-It’s one small way you can support this site and all the free content you receive here.

 Consider taking up a collection from the entire class and pooling your money together for a gift basket of the teacher’s favorite coffee, a new book, a pair of cozy socks, and a soft throw blanket.